 We provide ongoing, comprehensive dental care to children ages 0-19 years old and adults who have Washington Apple Health or private dental insurance.

 Immediate dental care is provided to all CHC patients, even if you’re uninsured.
 Uninsured patients may qualify for our discount program.

 Can I still receive dental care, even if I am not a CHC medical patient?

 Yes.
 While you do not need to be a patient at one of our medical clinics to receive dental care, good dental health is closely connected to good overall health.
 We encourage you to see both medical and dental providers on a regular basis.

 Can I use the CHC pharmacy for a prescription written by a CHC dentist?

 Yes.
 You may use the CHC pharmacy to fill a prescription written by any CHC provider.

 What if I have a dental emergency or need care after hours?

-For immediate dental care after hours and on weekends, patients of CHC should call their clinic location and explain their need.
+For immediate dental care after hours and on weekends, patients of CHC should call their clinic and explain their needs.
 They will receive a call back from the provider on-call.